bjascob/pyInflect/README.md

 ```

 ## Usage Standalone
-To use as a standalone module first import the `InflectionEngine` and then call the engine's `getInflection` method.
+To use standalone import the method `getInflection` and then call it directly.
 ```
-> from pyinflect import InflectionEngine
+> from pyinflect import getInflection
-> InflectionEngine().getInflection('example', 'NNS')
+> getInflection('example', 'NNS')
 examples
 ```

 ## Known Issues:
+See KnownIssues.txt in the main directory for more specifics.
-* Forms of the verb "be" are not completely specified by the treekbank tag.
+* Forms of the verb "be" is not completely specified by the treekbank tag.
 When the inflected form is ambiguous, a list of possible candidates is returned.
 This applies to "was"/"were" and "am"/"are".
 * The AGID data is created by a 3rd party and not maintained here.
 Some lemmas are not in that data file, infl.csv, and thus can not be inflected.
 * In some cases the AGID may not contain the best inflection of the word.
 For instance, lemma "people" with tag "NNS" will return "peoples" where you are likely to want the word "people" which is also plural.